timkphd/HPC/docs/Documentation/Machine_Learning/index.md

        $ MAX_JOBS=20 python setup.py install
     ```

-??? note "Experimental: Pre-built pytorch/2.10.0 module"
+??? example "Experimental: Pre-built pytorch/2.10.0 module"

     A pre-built `pytorch` module is available on Kestrel as an experimental alternative to the conda-unpack based approach above.
 It provides PyTorch 2.10.0 with CUDA 12.4, NCCL 2.23.4, and Python 3.11.
 It is for **GPUs nodes only**.